 Our bodies have internal healing mechanisms and a means of keeping all organ systems balanced and in optimal health.
 The immune, skeletal, and endocrine system work together to promote the healthy function of each part of the body.
 For females, it is normal to have some vaginal discharge from time to time.
 In most cases, the occurrence of vaginal discharge does not equate to having health problems.
-However, if discharge has a different color or odor, these could be signs of an imbalance or even an infection.
+However, if the discharge has a different color or odor, these could be signs of a hormonal imbalance or even an infection.

-Since the [email protected] area is a moist and sensitive area, it sheds cells on a regular basis.
+Since the vaginal area is a moist and sensitive area, it sheds cells on a regular basis.
 This is not a cause for concern a natural response.
 Since the woman’s body is complex, it responds to stimuli from other organ systems as well.
 Blatant changes in the color, texture, smell, or type of discharge can indicate a woman’s overall health.
 There are treatment options available to maintain the health of this organ and organ systems.

 Normal Occurrences of Vaginal Discharge

 Discharge is actually a substance produced by the female reproductive system and contains water, microorganisms, and [email protected] cells.
-It is stimulated by estrogen that triggers the [email protected] wall, glands of the cervix and uterus to flush old cells.
+It is stimulated by estrogen that triggers the vaginal wall, glands of the cervix and uterus to flush old cells.
 Consequently, this results in the often unwanted and sometimes unnoticed excreted in small amounts.
 Discharge itself may appear milky white or thin, viscous and even stretchy.
 Therefore, the consistency is not a factor to be concerned about if it occurs naturally.

 What Influences Discharge Texture and Color?